Contract Phase Data Collection Tasks

 6. Determine the Solicitation Type, Acquisition Method, and Opportunity Type:

-Identify the solicitation type from the following options:
+Identify the solicitation type from the following options: (Give your best guess if not mentioned)

 • Forecast